Nawaz Sharif Fast Facts

-(CNN)Here is a look at the life of Nawaz Sharif, Prime Minister of Pakistan.
+(CNN)Here is a look at the life of Pakistan's former Prime Minister Nawaz Sharif.

 Personal: